 Much has been said about the economic shockwaves of COVID-19.
 The impact on business operations all around the globe has been immense.
 But what about the psychological impact on staff mental health?

-As many people have had to work from home either full or part-time over recent weeks due to the social distancing measures necessitated by the COVID-19 pandemic, employers would do well to help their employees take care of their mental health and wellbeing at home.
+As many people continue to work from home due to the social distancing measures necessitated by the COVID-19 pandemic, employers would do well to help their employees take care of their mental health and wellbeing at home.

 Unprecedented risks to workers’ mental health